 Evaluation

-Participants' solutions will be assessed based on four metrics: L2 error, Collision Rate, Off-road Rate, and Transmission Cost.
-The final evaluation score for this track will be the weighted average of these four indicators after normalization, with weights of 0.3, 0.3, 0.2 and 0.2, respectively.
+Participants' solutions will be assessed based on three metrics: L2 error, Collision Rate, and Off-road Rate.
+The final value for each metric will be represented by the average of the values measured at 2.5s, 3.5s, and 4.5s.
+The final evaluation for this track will be the weighted average of these three normalized metrics, with weights of 0.5, 0.25, and 0.25, respectively.

 Baseline and Codebase